Frequently Asked Questions About Rafting on the Hudson River

 Your first priority is to get back into the raft as quickly as possible.
 Grab onto the raft, or its carrying rope.
 Your raftmates should reach under your armpits and then lean backwards, helping pull you up and over the raft tube.
 You can help by kicking, just as if you were swimming.
 If you get separated from your raft, whatever you do, DO NOT STAND UP in moving water.
 The force of the water is powerful, even if only knee-deep.
 Instead, lie on your back, feet pointed downstream, and float through the rest of the rapids.
 Then in the next calm spot, you can swim back to your raft, or to whatever raft is closest.

 You do not need any experience to the raft the Hudson River.
 All of our trips are guided and are appropriate for first timers.
-Be sure to check minimum age requirements, Depending on the season minimum age requirements at the Hudson River are 8, 10, or 14.
+Depending on the season minimum age requirements are: 18 and up in April; 12 and up from May 1 until Memorial Weekend; and 7 and up from Memorial Day through October

 On the Hudson River the minimum age requirement varies with the seasons: